 Research

-My Ph.D. thesis is about a deterministic sampling algorithm known as herding.
-Herding takes as input a probabilistic distribution or a set of random samples, and outputs pseudo-samples without explicitly specifying a probabilistic model.
-These pseudo-samples are highly negatively correlated, and convey more information of the input distribution than i.i.d. samples of the same size.
-I have also worked on Bayesian inference for Markov random fields, as well as efficient and scalable MCMC methods.
+My Ph.D. thesis introduced herding, a deterministic sampling algorithm that takes a probabilistic distribution or a set of random samples as input and produces pseudo-samples without an explicit generative model.
+These pseudo-samples are strongly negatively correlated, carrying more information about the underlying distribution than i.i.d. samples of the same size.
+I also worked on Bayesian inference for Markov random fields and on efficient, scalable MCMC methods.

-At DeepMind, I am doing research across multiple machine learning areas including generative models, meta-learning, reinforcement learning, Bayesian inference and causal inference.
-These works have been applied to Game playing, speech synthesis, image and video generation and robotics.
+At DeepMind, my work spans generative models, meta-learning, reinforcement learning, Bayesian inference, and causal inference — with applications to game playing, speech synthesis, video generation, and robotics.

 I feel very privileged to have taken part in the AlphaGo project at DeepMind and helped build an AI program for game Go.
 AlphaGo beat the world champion, Lee Sedol, in 4 out of 5 games in 2016, defeated 60 top professionals online and world's number one player, Ke Jie, in 3 out of 3 games in 2017.